 “Think outside the box” may be the most tired cliche in the history of business writing.
 The problem is, it’s still relevant to the way most businesses are organized.
 We tend to think and act in boxes.

 There’s a box for customer service, one for marketing and sales, procurement, supply chain—you get the idea.
-Each department does the best they can within their four walls but misses out on opportunities to improve the business as a whole.
+Each department does the best they can, but misses out on opportunities to improve the business as a whole.

 Author, speaker, and consultant Jim Tompkins is dedicated to helping businesses reorganize to meet modern consumer demands.
-He focuses on how to integrate the supply chain with the customer journey to promote sustainable, profitable growth.
+For example, he focuses on how to integrate the supply chain with the customer journey to promote sustainable, profitable growth.

 Why Supply Chain Matters to the Customer Journey